Jaskowicz1/Factorio-Discord-Relay/README.md

 Once those values are edited correctly, save the config and run the server.
 If everything is setup correctly, you should see the bot come online!

+Take a look at the usage section for an example of the config.

-### FDR is NOT a mod, it can be ran from anywhere.
+### FDR is NOT a mod for Factorio, it can be ran from anywhere by anything (if done correctly).

 ---